elmcraft/elmcraft.org/content/lore/elm-core-team.md

 Robin's work was mostly focused on [specific performance improvements to Elm core package primitives, i.e. Dict](https://groups.google.com/g/elm-dev/c/--fK-wMoDig/m/p6zF4-5sAgAJ), which was done in consultation with Evan.

-According to Robin, Bekk stopped sponsoring his 20% for internal reasons unrelated to Elm.
+According to Robin, Bekk stopped sponsoring his 20% time for internal reasons unrelated to Elm.